-We’d say Co-op Cycles offer the best value mountain bikes online as these bikes have a quite a good groupset and unisex frames.
+We’d say Co-op Cycles offer the best value mountain bikes online as these bikes have quite a good groupset and unisex frames.

 Is mountain biking difficult?

 Professional-level, downhill mountain biking can be extremely difficult and dangerous, but most people don’t take part in that particular discipline.
 Your average, everyday singletrack or trail ride is only as difficult as you make it, depending on the type of track you attempt.
-As long as you start off slow and keep on track, you shouldn’t have any trouble completing standard mountain biking courses.
+As long as you start slow and keep on track, you shouldn’t have any trouble completing standard mountain biking courses.

 Mountain biking vs road cycling – which is better for weight loss?